 - In any sort of interaction with people, several senses involved the better.
-The sense of hearing is a very strong sense with a potential of stirring up various emotion in the listener.
+The sense of hearing is a very strong sense with the potential of stirring up various emotions in the listener.

 - It cannot be documented, obviously unless recorded, but it is impossible, impractical and unethical to record all your verbal communication with everyone.